Fantasy football: Lamar Jackson tops Week 6 quarterback rankings

-Russell Wilson, Matt Ryan, Aaron Rodgers, Dak Prescott and Jimmy Garoppolo round out my top-10 options for Week 6.
+Russell Wilson, Matt Ryan, Aaron Rodgers, Jimmy Garoppolo and Dak Prescott round out my top-10 options for Week 6.

 If you don't have a top quarterback option, take a look at your league's waiver wire or free agent pool.
 There are several capable gunslingers with great matchups who should be on your streaming radar.